KDE/documentation-docs-kdenlive-org/user_interface/timeline.rst

    * :menuselection:`Mute the track` |kdenlive-hide-audio|
    * :menuselection:`Hide video` |kdenlive-hide-video| from this track; and,
    * :menuselection:`Enable/Disable track effects` |tools-wizard| allows you to enable or disable the effects applied to the track.
    * Right clicking in the track header will give you a context menu allowing to manage (add / delete) tracks.
-See :ref:`configure trakcs <configure_tracks>`
+See :ref:`configure tracks <configure_tracks>`

 4 - The track itself, this is where you can drop your clips.